lexandro/dockery/README.md

 0.2.2
 - Add: create container view
+- Add: select all/select page on images

 0.2.3
 - Add: containers: command popover to show the whole command

 0.3.0
+- Add: tag list to the image details
 - Fix: show image name in the image details
-- Add: tag list to the image details

 0.3.1
 - Add: image deletion to the image list view